WillemSleegers/tidystats-Word-add-in/README.md

 The tidystats Word add-in is an add-in for Microsoft Word to insert statistics from a file created with the [tidystats](https://github.com/WillemSleegers/tidystats) R package.

 **Please note that the add-in is currently in development**.
-This means the package may contain bugs and is subject to significant changes.
+This means the add-in may contain bugs and is subject to significant changes.
 It also means I can use your help in finding these bugs!
 Please see the 'Testing' section below to see how you could test out the add-in and how you can report bugs or feature requests.

 ## Requirements